alejandrotello7/input-helper/README.md

 # input-helper

 ## Simple JAVA input util class.
-Class to add in your utility package to call for inputs.
+Add this class in your utility package to call for inputs.

 ### Class
 Add this class